Elvish Yadav: Assault and death threats against YouTuber Maxtern (2024)

 On 8 March 2024, footage of Yadav, along with multiple companions, assaulting, physically abusing and giving death threats to fellow content creator, Sagar Thakur (known online as MaxTern) at a garment shop in Gurgaon, went viral online.
 According to India Today, an FIR has been registered against him.
 The altercation supposedly happened after a social media clash, in which Thakur criticised Yadav for his controversial activities, including his alleged involvement in the snake venom case.

 Fake lifestyle (2024)

 In March 2024, it was revealed that Yadav had been fabricating aspects of his lifestyle to project a glamorous and affluent image on social media.
 This revelation came from his parents during an emotional interview on a national news channel, where they tearfully disclosed that Yadav's online persona was not reflective of his real life.
 They claimed that his actions were motivated by a desire to gain social media engagement and attention.

+Dispute with Manisha Rani (2024)

+Following their association on Bigg Boss OTT 2, Yadav became involved in a public disagreement with fellow reality television personality Manisha Rani.
+In 2024, Rani unfollowed Yadav on social media and later addressed the decision in interviews, stating that it was related to issues of self-respect and alleging that Yadav displayed excessive ego in personal interactions.
+She emphasised that maintaining dignity was more important than continuing public associations.

+Subsequent media coverage reported that Yadav dismissed the unfollowing as “childish,” while Rani reiterated that her decision was based on personal boundaries and professional self-respect.
+Entertainment outlets described the exchange as reflective of tensions between the two following the show and highlighted contrasting perspectives on professionalism and interpersonal conduct.

+The episode drew significant public reaction, with fans and commentators widely discussing the fallout across social media platforms.
+Several reports noted that audience reactions were divided, with some supporting Rani’s stance on self-respect, while others defended Yadav, turning the issue into a broader online debate about professionalism and behaviour among reality-show personalities after the conclusion of the programme.